brendanhuddleston18/reading-notes/README.md

 ### What are the three symbols you can use to create an unordered (bulleted) list with Markdown?

--Three Symbols you can use to create an unordered list are : '-*+'
+- Three Symbols you can use to create an unordered list are : '-*+'